ouhenio/ouhenio/README.md

 ---

-I'm a ML Engineer currently working at the Chilean National Center of Artificial Intelligence (CENIA).
+I'm a ML Engineer working at the Chilean National Center of Artificial Intelligence (CENIA).

 I enjoy designing and building end-to-end ML systems, working on Deep Generative Models, and building _pretty_ stuff.

-I'm currently building spanish versions of multimodal, generative and large language models (CLIP, Stable Diffusion and GPT).
+I'm currently building spanish versions of multimodal, generative and large language models (CLIP, Stable Diffusion and GPT). 😊

 <!--
 **ouhenio/ouhenio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.